All Episodes

 They went to FISA for a reason.

-They would never have had a case, they would never have brought a case.
+They would never have brought a case.

 We would never be talking about this.

-The Democrats knew that they could use the rules, they could manipulate the rules to try to go after Trump because they wanted to bring down this president because of the way that they broke the law.
+The Democrats knew that they could use the rules, they could manipulate the rules to try to go after Trump because they wanted to bring down this president because the way they broke the law.

 Oh, they broke the law.